lemmack/lemmack.github.io/content/posts/therapeutic-trembling-to-release-trauma.md

 After escaping a vicious predator attack, a gazelle doesn't resume grazing.
 It trembles.
 Its whole body shakes violently for several minutes before it returns to baseline calm.
 This phenomenon, documented across mammalian species, represents something more than residual fear.
 It appears to be a biological mechanism for completing the stress response cycle and discharging the massive neurochemical mobilization required for survival.

+Note: This observation, while widely cited in the somatic therapy literature, is more anecdotal than rigorously documented.
+Scientific study of wild animals' post-threat behavior is methodologically challenging, and claims about PTSD-like symptoms (or their absence) in wildlife largely rely on behavioral inference rather than controlled measurement.

 Humans possess this same tremoring capacity.
 Yet we rarely allow it to complete.
 Social conditioning, neocortical override, and the simple fear of appearing "out of control" lead us to suppress these involuntary movements.
 The hypothesis underlying a growing field of somatic therapies is that this suppression carries a cost: the incomplete discharge of survival energy may contribute to the constellation of symptoms we recognize as post-traumatic stress, chronic tension, and dysregulated arousal.

 This piece examines the therapeutic modalities that have emerged to reclaim this ancient biological reset mechanism, from clinically-developed protocols to traditional practices that have utilized shaking for millennia.

 # The Premise: Trauma as Incomplete Motor Response

-The conceptual foundation shared across these modalities is that trauma is not merely a psychological event but a physiological one.
+The conceptual foundation shared across these modalities is that trauma is as much a physiological event as a psychological one.
 When threat triggers the fight-or-flight response, the body mobilizes enormous resources: catecholamines flood the system, blood shunts to skeletal muscles, and motor plans for defensive action begin firing.
 If these responses are thwarted (by physical restraint, overwhelming force, or developmental powerlessness), the mobilized energy has nowhere to go.

 Dr. Peter Levine, developer of Somatic Experiencing, characterizes this as an "incomplete motor plan" in his foundational text [Waking the Tiger](https://www.northatlanticbooks.com/shop/waking-the-tiger-healing-trauma/).
 The neural instructions to run, kick, or scream continue firing in the brainstem, but motor output is inhibited.
 This creates what some clinicians describe as a state of "high-energy co-activation": one foot on the accelerator (sympathetic charge) and one on the brake (parasympathetic immobilization).